Last updated November 24th, 2023.

 |Indonesian Rupiah (Rp)|

 Indonesia is another one of those countries that looks promising on paper.
-It is the seventh-largest economy in the world in terms of GDP and it even has ambitions to become the fourth-largest economy by 2045.
+It’s the seventh-largest economy in the world in terms of GDP and even has ambitions to become the fourth-largest economy by 2045.

 The nation ranks among the world’s largest exporters of automobiles, petroleum, and palm oil.
-Yet, over the last decade, the Indonesian rupiah has declined against the USD.
-The country struggles with a combination of anti-free market policies.
+Unfortunately, during the last decade, the Indonesian rupiah also declined against the USD by over 30% which makes it one of the worst currencies in Asia.

-Worse still, this heavy hand is wielded by a government that is broadly perceived as corrupt and arbitrary.
-A 2018 World Economic Forum survey reported that 70% of entrepreneurs believe that corruption has kept increasing in the country over the years.
+Worse still, this heavy hand is wielded by a government broadly perceived as corrupt and arbitrary.
+A survey from the World Economic Forum reports 70% of entrepreneurs believe that corruption has kept increasing in the country over the years.

 Hence, the system evolves to satisfy a growing kleptocracy, which naturally worsens Indonesia’s overall competitiveness.